R. Gordon Wasson: Role in popularizing psilocybin mushrooms

-In May 1957, Life magazine published an article titled "Seeking the Magic Mushroom," which introduced psychoactive mushrooms to a wide audience for the first time.
+In May 1957, Life magazine published an article titled "Seeking the Magic Mushroom," which introduced psychedelic mushrooms to a wide audience for the first time.
 Six days later, his wife Valentina's first-person account of their research expedition in Mexico was published on the cover of This Week, a Sunday magazine inserted in 37 newspapers that reach almost 12 million total readers.

 In his memoir, author Tom Robbins talks about the impact of this article on "turning on" Americans himself included.
 The article sparked immense interest in the Mazatec ritual practice among beatniks and hippies, an interest that proved disastrous for the Mazatec community and for María Sabina in particular.
 As the community was besieged by Westerners wanting to experience the mushroom-induced hallucinations, Sabina attracted attention by the Mexican police who thought that she sold drugs to the foreigners.
 The unwanted attention completely altered the social dynamics of the Mazatec community and threatened to terminate the Mazatec custom.
 The community blamed Sabina, and she was ostracized in the community and had her house burned down.
 Sabina later regretted having introduced Wasson to the practice, but Wasson contended that his only intention was to contribute to the sum of human knowledge.